Advocacy through Policy Initiatives

 Deeply involved in establishing links with corporations and governments to LGBT business owners, NGLCC serves as a bridge between corporate procurement opportunities and small business contractors incorporating LGBT-owned businesses into larger corporate supply chains and government contracting.

 We actively work with Federal Agencies to ensure procurement and programs are inclusive of LGBT-owned businesses.
-We currently have Memorandums of Understanding with the following federal agencies:
+We currently have MOUs with the following federal agencies: